Welcome to the USC Thomas Lord Department of Computer Science

 As the chair of the USC Thomas Lord Department of Computer Science, I am delighted and honored to welcome you to this diverse, dynamic department, where we share a commitment to developing technology for good and advancing education with real-world impact.

-Established in 1968, the department has experienced unprecedented growth in recent years.
+Established almost 50 years ago, the department has experienced unprecedented growth in recent years.
 Our student population has tripled in the past decade, now boasting more than 1,400 undergraduate students, 3,000 master’s students, and 300 Ph.D. students, taught by more than 90 faculty members.

 With this tremendous expansion, we are delighted that the department will soon have a state-of-the-art new home.
 Currently under construction at USC’s University Park Campus, the Dr. Allen and Charlotte Ginsburg Human-Centered Computation Hall will bring together computer science students, researchers, and experts from across the university to collaborate on pressing issues such as Alzheimer’s disease, cancer, human trafficking, and homelessness.